-Upgrade: new or better version of some hardware or software.
+Upgrade: New or better version of some hardware, software or application

 Upload: To send a file from one computer to another via modem, network, or serial cable.
 With a modem-based communications link, the process generally involves the requesting computer instructing the remote computer to prepare to receive the file on its disc and wait for the transmission to begin.